 veterinary medicine

-Investigators continue studying how platelet concentration, leukocyte levels, and preparation protocols influence the biological characteristics of PRP preparations.
+Researchers continue investigating how factors such as platelet concentration, leukocyte content, and preparation protocols influence the characteristics of PRP preparations.

-As research into platelet-rich plasma has expanded, many investigators emphasize the importance of how PRP is prepared.
+As interest in platelet-rich plasma research grows, investigators increasingly focus on how PRP is prepared.

 platelet concentration levels